PALLADIUM :

 Catalysis :

-Palladium can be finely divided on carbon in order to produce a versatile catalyst.
+Palladium can be finely divided on carbon to produce a versatile catalyst.
 Playing the role of a catalyst, it can speed up hydrogenation and petroleum cracking.
-Palladium when dispersed on a conductive material can prove to be a very good electro catalyst for oxidizing primary alcohols.
+When dispersed on a conductive material, palladium can prove to be a very effective electrocatalyst for oxidizing primary alcohols.
 As a homogeneous catalyst, it can be used for highly selective chemical transformations.

 Jewelry :

-White gold is prepared as an alloy of gold with one of three metals: nickel, silver and palladium.
+White gold is prepared as an alloy of gold with one of three metals: nickel, silver, and palladium.
 The palladium and gold alloy is more expensive compared to nickel and gold, but that can result in an allergic reaction rarely.
-Because of the consistent rise in price of gold and platinum, palladium is used as the principal metal in jewelry making in the recent years.
+Because of the consistent rise in the price of gold and platinum, palladium has been used as the principal metal in jewelry making in recent years.

 Electronics :